The Five Tenets of Health

 by Dr. Claudia Welch

-With a crazy percentage (and that article only includes percentages of the leading causes of death; there are many other causes that we’d have to add in) of disease being caused by poor lifestyle (stress, overwork, too much or too little exercise, etc.) and poor diet (too much processed food, salt, sugar, eating on the go, etc.), the answers–the things that REALLY cure these diseases are not usually more, costly or different herbal formulas, drugs or remedies.
+With a crazy percentage (and that link is to an article that only includes percentages of the leading causes of death; there are many other causes we’d have to add) of disease being caused by poor lifestyle (stress, overwork, too much or too little exercise, etc.) and poor diet (too much processed food, salt, sugar, eating on the go, etc.), the answers–the things that REALLY cure these diseases are not usually more, costly or different herbal formulas, drugs or remedies.
+The cures are often in daily life.

 Because our lives are comprised of individual days, we can consider the foundation of health to be a healthy daily routine.

 I am a fan of medicine that is as free, effective and accessible to everyone, as far as possible.
 I know this is not always possible: many, many people face great challenges when trying to practice implement even the basic tenets of health.
-There are people that cannot afford whole foods; people that live in fear for their lives; people physically unable to exercise and people that do not have choice over what they are exposed to in their environments.
-In such conditions, talking about these following tenets can sound hollow.
+There are people unable to afford whole foods; people that live in fear for their lives; people physically unable to exercise and people that live without choice over what they are exposed to in their environments.
+In such conditions, talking about even the basic tenets of health can ring hollow.
 However, I believe attempts to practice and support these tenets, for ourselves and others, is effort not wasted.

 Eastern medicine teaches that energy follows focus: if we focus on something, we feed it energy, so feeding the Good–even looking for the Good, feeds it.
-To this end, this article outlines–in plain language without the use of specialized vocabulary from Ayurveda, Chinese medicine or Western science –the five possibly most common foundational practices of health, and provides a resource for free support to implement them, even a little, to whatever degree we are each able.
+To this end, this article outlines–in plain language without the use of specialized vocabulary from Ayurveda, Chinese medicine or Western science –the five possibly most common –free–foundational practices of health, as support to implement them, even a little, to whatever degree we are each able.

-The tenets we focus on are ones that, in our experience, the widest numbers of health care practitioners we’ve consulted with from Western and Eastern medicine agree are fundamental to gaining and maintaining good health.
-We understand there are cases where there may be disagreement about one or more of the tenets.
+The tenets are ones that, in my experience, the widest numbers of health care practitioners I’ve consulted with from Western and Eastern medicine agree are fundamental to gaining and maintaining good health.
+There may on the rare occasion be disagreement about one or more of the tenets.
 In those cases, we find it useful to communicate with your personal health care provider to determine what is best for you.

 Five Tenets of Health